3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 Recently we were reached by person interested in running CoreOS on APU2.
 CoreOS is very interesting system from security point of view it was created to support containers out of the box.
+Unfortunately it requires firmware supporting GPT.
+At that point I was not sure if I can utilize GRUB GPT support on APU2, but this lead to other questions:

+- Is it possible to boot UEFI-aware OS on PC Engines APUx boards ?
+- What level of security I can get with UEFI-awere OS in comparison to coreboot ?

-But what is more interesting to firmware developer is idea of booting UEFI-aware operating system no matter if it is CoreOS or Debian.
-Because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload) on PC Engines APU2 platform.
+Those question were much more interesting to firmware developer, because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload) on PC Engines APU2 platform.

-For interested in that topi I recommend to take look at [video from coreboot conference 2016](https://youtu.be/I08NHJLu6Us?list=PLiWdJ1SEk1_AfMNC6nD_BvUVCIsHq6f0u).
+For interested in that topic I recommend to take look at [video from coreboot conference 2016](https://youtu.be/I08NHJLu6Us?list=PLiWdJ1SEk1_AfMNC6nD_BvUVCIsHq6f0u).

 All my modification from below article can be found in [3mdeb edk2 fork](https://github.com/3mdeb/edk2/tree/apu2-uefi)

-## Firmware
+For those interested in UEFI-aware OS booting this blog post can be useful, but I also plan to write something straight forward that can be used and read by APUx platform users.

+## APU2 firmware with UEFI/EDK2 payload

 Let's start with building APU2 mainline.
 First follow [this instruction](https://github.com/pcengines/release_manifests) and build mainline version of coreboot.
 Meanwhile you can take care of EDK2 CorebootPkg build: